 Settling Your Back Payroll Taxes Through an Offer in Compromise

 The IRS offers tax resolution to all types of taxpayers but makes it more difficult to negotiate a payroll tax resolution.
-An Offer in Compromise (OIC) is one avenue to explore to settle your back payroll tax liabilities.
+An IRS Offer in Compromise (OIC) for payroll taxes is one avenue to explore to settle your back payroll tax liabilities.

-An OIC lets you settle your back payroll tax debt for less than the full amount you owe.
-When determining if you qualify for an OIC, the IRS considers a distinct set of facts and circumstances including your:
+An Offer in Compromise lets you settle your back payroll tax debt for less than the full amount you owe.
+When determining if you qualify for an Offer in Compromise, the IRS considers a distinct set of facts and circumstances including your:

 - Ability to pay